My first viewing of Spectre was infuriating.

 Craig seems much more settled, and a big part of that is the team around him.
 M, Q, and Moneypenny are not only fully integrated into this world now but are spared the injustice of being stuck behind desks.
 Special note for Tanner, he’s not a big presence but I always like seeing him.
 I just wish we could see Felix Leiter again to top it off.
 Oh, and Craig should take notes from Fiennes on how to dress.
 Yes I had to bring it up again!

-Being a huge sucker for continuity, the mention of events from Casino Royale, Quantum of Solace (I still quite like it) and Skyfall tickles my fussy bone no end, even if it’s a bit awkward.
+As a self-confessed sucker for continuity the mention and inclusion of events from Casino Royale, Quantum of Solace and Skyfall tickles my fussy bone no end

 Note – In the cinema there was an advert for Heineken featuring Craig.
 The longer haircut he sports there look rather dashing on him, and much more Bond.